solislemuslab/PhyloDiamond.jl/docs/src/man/installation.md

 add PhyloDiamond
 ```

-The first step can take a few minutes, be patient.
+Installation can take a few minutes, please be patient.

 The `PhyloDiamond.jl` package has dependencies like
 [Distributions](https://juliastats.org/Distributions.jl/stable/starting/) and